Skip to main content

 ==============================================

-Your statement of interest (application) has a word limit of 300 words.
+This program requires that you address project-specific prompts (below) inside of a project-specific word limit (300 words).
+[URAP general instructions may state different general prompts or word limits, please follow these project-specific instructions.]
 Follow the instructions carefully.
 I will evaluate your application in part on the basis of whether you read and follow protocols accurately, because that is a big part of our program (and of health care in general).

 Number your responses as follows: